Azure/osdu-developer/docs/software.md

 # Software Management with a GitOps Approach

-In this workspace, we utilize a **GitOps** approach for efficient and reliable software management.
-This method leverages this Git repository as the source of truth for defining and updating the software configurations and deployments within our infrastructure.
+In this solution, we utilize a **GitOps** approach for efficient and reliable software management.
+This method leverages a git repository as the source of truth for defining and updating the software within the cluster and comes with some distinct advantages.

-## GitOps Configuration

-Our GitOps configuration resides in this Git repository and employs a customized [repo-per-team](https://fluxcd.io/flux/guides/repository-structure/#repo-per-team) pattern.
-This repository includes:

-- **Configuration Files**: YAML files that define the desired state of our components and applications.

-- **Charts**: Helm charts used for defining, installing, and upgrading Kubernetes applications.

-## Advantages of GitOps

 - **Consistency and Standardization**: Ensures consistent configurations across different environments, minimizing discrepancies.